 - We reviewed the best puzzle games for dogs – check out our top picks here!

 3. They have not been recognized by any major Kennel Club.

 While both the Jack Russell Terrier and the Beagle have been recognized by the American Kennel Club and various other organizations, the Beagle Jack Russell Mix has yet to be put on any major club’s registry.

 Like the Jack Russell Terrier from which it gets half its genes, the Jack-A-Bee is often considered a “big dog in a small dog’s body.”
 They are independent creatures with a curious nature and a strong work drive.
 Though bold and protective, they can also be rascally and excel at mischief.

 Socialization and training are key, as the Jack-A-Bee’s energy and work ethic can turn to skittishness and overexcitability if not addressed.
 Put their smarts to work with activities, play, and plenty of exercise, and you’ll have a loyal and cheerful companion.

 The Jack-A-Bee can be a wonderful family dog if you are prepared to handle their high energy and give them a certain amount of independence.
-With their boundless energy and curiosity, they do best in a family setting where they can take part in activities and play with everyone.
+With their boundless energy and curiosity, the Beagle Jack Russell Mix does best in a family setting where they can take part in activities and play with everyone.